andreasabel/inCode/entry/functor-combinatorpedia.md

     `Functor`.
 Usually, the context is an `Applicative` or `Monad`, so this is typically always satisfied.

-    For example, if we want to "run" a `Coyoneda FormElem` into `IO`, this would be
+    For example, if we want to "run" a `Coyoneda FormElem` in `IO` (maybe as an interactive CLI form), this would be
     `interpret :: (forall x.
 FormElem x -> IO x) -> Coyoneda FormElem a -> IO a`.

 ### ListF / NonEmptyF